 Continuing with the Single Cell Preprocess widget, we select the 500 most variable genes, logarithmize and normalise the data.
 In the PCA widget we select 4 components, that together cover 37% of the variance.

-Scatter Plot widget helps us identify the PC4 as the principal component with the strongest disease-stage progression.
+The scatter Plot widget helps us identify the PC4 as the principal component with the strongest disease-stage progression.

-We can now take a look at genes with negative correlation for PC4 (PTGES, NPR3, ANGPTL1, POSTN) and those with positive correlation (IL1B, CHRDL2, CCl3, CXCL3) and determine their biological role using GO Browser widget.
+We can now take a look at the genes with negative correlation for PC4 (PTGES, NPR3, ANGPTL1, POSTN) and those with positive correlation (IL1B, CHRDL2, CCl3, CXCL3) and determine their biological role using the GO Browser widget.

-Genes with positive correlation for PC4, as displayed on the image bellow, are mainly involved in skeletal system development (ossification) and cellular responses to stress (defense response, innate immune response) suggesting the early changes that occur during osteoarthritis pathogenesis and those with negative correlation for PC4 are mainly involved in extracellular matrix organisation (tissue development, animal organ morphogenesis) and collagen metabolism (skeletal system development, odontogenesis).
+Genes with positive correlation for PC4, as displayed on the image below, are mainly involved in skeletal system development (ossification) and cellular responses to stress (defense response, innate immune response) suggesting the early changes that occur during the osteoarthritis pathogenesis and those with negative correlation for PC4 are mainly involved in extracellular matrix organisation (tissue development, animal organ morphogenesis) and collagen metabolism (skeletal system development, odontogenesis).
 This makes sense since metabolic pathways switch towards glycolysis during osteoarthritis progression and in doing so contribute to impaired extracellular matrix synthesis and anabolic processes.

-Now you see, just how quick and easy identifying, annotating and explaining the genes affiliated with a certain trait (osteoarthritis progression) is in scOrange.
+Now you see just how quick and easy identifying, annotating and explaining the genes affiliated with a certain trait (osteoarthritis progression) is in scOrange.

 Ji Q, Zheng Y, Zhang G, et al. (2019) Single-cell RNA-seq Analysis Reveals the Progression of Human Osteoarthritis.
 Annals of the Rheumatic Diseases, 78(1), 100–110.